argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 Argilla UI includes a range of shortcuts.
 For the main actions submit, discard, save as draft and the labels the keys are showed in the button.

-To move from a question to another, or between records using the keyboard you may have a look to the table just below.
+To move from one question to another or between records using the keyboard take a look at the table below.

 !!! tip
     Shortcuts provide a smoother experience, especially with a long list of labels or single-question forms.